aaltop/pals_net/README.md

 Usage can be a little involved, but should not be too much so.
-Usage will require a Python installation along with the below dependencies and perhaps some Python knowledge.
+Usage will require a Python installation along with the below dependencies and likely some Python knowledge.

 ### Dependencies